Ilya Sutskever, co-founder and former chief research officer of OpenAI, predicts that AI model training as we know it will no longer exist.

 This is also the situation that has happened and is happening with fossil resources, when oil fields are a limited resource, or like the Internet only contains a finite amount of human-created content.

 “We have reached the peak of data and it will not be there in the future,” Sutskever said.
-“We have to work with the data that is available, with a source that is the Internet today.”
+“We have to work with the data that is available, with a current internet source.”

 Sutskever predicts that next-generation models will be “truly agent-like.”
-“Agent” is a buzzword in the AI field, generally understood as an autonomous AI system that performs tasks, makes decisions, and interacts with software independently.
+“Agent” is a popular term in the field of AI, generally understood as an autonomous AI system that performs tasks, makes decisions, and interacts with software independently.

 AI can create its own way of training itself